omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 #### 2.1 Configure docker-compose-watcher.yml File

 Docker Compose allows defining and running multi-container Docker applications.
-To launch a Watcher with Compose, first, create YAML file that will contain configurations for our services with `nano` or `vim` text editor:
+To launch a Watcher with Compose, first, create a YAML file that will contain configurations for our services with `nano` or `vim` text editor:

 ```
 mkdir watcher && cd watcher && nano docker-compose-watcher.yml